hrz-unimr/shrtn/README.md

 original creation time for this short URL, and `atime` marks the time of the last expansion request.

-This takes the following additional query string parameters:
+This accepts the following additional query string parameters:

 `format=txt`: Returns a plaintext response containing only the value of `clicks`